OlivierLD/raspberry-coffee/java-python/README.md

 #### Pros
 TCP and HTTP are language agnostic.
 Java and Python are well-equipped to write both clients and servers, for HTTP as well as for TCP.
-Pretty much any content type can be used, here we use `NMEA` Strings, as well as `JSON` Payloads.
+Pretty much any content type can be used, here we use `NMEA` Strings, as well as `JSON` payloads.
 Both are defined by strong standards.

 #### Cons
 Writing the Python wrapper around the code provided with the breakout board is not a trivial job,